Vicki Michelle: Producing

 In 2012, Michelle was executive producer of the film based on the Ray Cooney theatrical production Run for Your Wife.

 Personal life

 Michelle has been married to cinematographer Graham Fowler since 1974.
-They have one daughter, Louise, born in 1989 who is also an actress.
+They have one daughter, born in 1989, who is also an actress.

 In September 2015, Michelle was a guest on Big Brother's Bit on the Side and feared she could have been blinded after being hit on the back of the head with a champagne glass thrown by Farrah Abraham during a fight between Abraham and Aisleyne Horgan-Wallace.
 The show had to be taken off air early and the incident prompted a police investigation.
 Michelle was hospitalised and suffered from whiplash, concussion and balance issues.
 It was later reported Michelle wanted to 'press charges' against Abraham, although there is no mechanism for her to have done so in English law.

 In 2016, Michelle said she suffers from tinnitus.